tebri11/en-for-designers/storytelling/index.md

 At this age, I fell in love with art.
 I started drawing on notebooks, on desks, sometimes on the walls.
 I learned what spells two ordinary neutral colors can do - black and white.
 That was the point why I decided to absolve an art course called Draw Planet in Prague.
 So that was the reason why I decided to continue my studies at art school because.
 This course prepared me for the exams in high school.

 In my free time, I sketched and started painting on the wall like a real painter.
-And here is my first picture from Draw Planet and painting on the wall!
+And there is my first picture from Draw Planet and painting on the wall!

 ![image](chair.jpg)